hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/bhakti-yoga/107_the_philosophy_of_ishwara.md

 That saw and felt, "I will give birth to the many."
 That projected heat.' — 'Brahman indeed alone existed in the beginning.
 That One evolved.
 That projected a blessed form, the Kshatra.
 All these gods are
-Kshatras: Varuna, Soma, Rudra, Parjanya, Yama, Mrityu, Ishâna.' — 'Atman indeed existed alone in the beginning; nothing else vibrated; He thought of projecting the world; He projected the world after.' — 'Alone Nârâyana existed; neither Brahmâ, nor Ishana, nor the Dyâvâ-Prithivi, nor the stars, nor water, nor fire, nor Soma, nor the sun.
+Kshatras: Varuna, Soma, Rudra, Parjanya, Yama, Mrityu, Ishāna.' — 'Atman indeed existed alone in the beginning; nothing else vibrated; He thought of projecting the world; He projected the world after.' — 'Alone Nārāyana existed; neither Brahmā, nor Ishana, nor the Dyāvā-Prithivi, nor the stars, nor water, nor fire, nor Soma, nor the sun.
 He did not take pleasure alone.
 He after His meditation had one daughter, the ten organs, etc.' — and in others as, 'Who living in the earth is separate